 First church-wide Educational Institute (Convention) held at Harbor Spring, Michigan.
 About 100 present, including Mrs. Ellen G. White and several ministers.
 Educational reformatory movement began.
+(July 15 for six weeks).

 Church school at Lane, Tennessee.

 Union College dedicated at Lincoln, Nebraska (September 24).
 It opened with 73 students on October 4.
 It included the first church school in Nebraska.